 4. After it's done, you should see something like this:

 5. You can then download the file and import it from within MySQL Workbench using File > Open SQL Script and selecting the created SQL script.

 And that's it!
 SQLizer does have a 5000 row limit in its free version but offers paid plans with API access to integrate with data pipelines.
 SQLizer is recommended if you either don't need automation or if you're comfortable with working with APIs for automating your data pipeline.

 Dropbase lets you import an Excel file, apply some data cleaning steps, and load it to a database extremely fast.
 You never have to clean the same data twice because Dropbase saves your processing steps as a pipeline to be used in future files of the same schema.

 Then click on Create New Workbook in the new workspace.
 This will create a new workbook where you can import your Excel file.

 After clicking on your new workbook, you will see this screen if you create a new table:

 Click on Import Data in the right sidebar which will open up an Import file window.
 Drop your Excel file there and click Upload File.
 In addition to flat files like Excel and csv, Dropbase also allows importing data sources from a URL or web app, as well as other Dropbase databases.

-Finally, give your database a name and click on Load to Database.
+Finally, once your data has been thoroughly reviewed and cleaned, click on Load to Database.
 You're done!
 If you now navigate to Workspace settings, you'll see the access credentials to connect the database with a BI tool of your choice.

 Dropbase works best if you are going to be working routinely with Excel files and want to automate the cleaning steps.
 However, if all you want is to export an Excel file as is to an existing database, then check out the next option.